 A further comparison might be that Canutt was a stunt developer of the 1930s, whose approach was brawny and physical.
 Sharpe was perhaps more polished and more precise in his jumps, leaps and "flying" ... something on the order of choreographed perfection.

-I would suggest that Sharpe's work priorites were with his stuntwork, not acting roles.
-The reason is simple --- he could make significantly more money doing stuntwork ... and he also had a steady job since most of the studios and production outfits needed his expertise.
-That steady work and paycheck was a problem for many cowboy movie heroes who had to do personal appearances, circus work, etc., in order to supplement their meager film income.
+I would suggest that Sharpe's work priorites were with his stuntwork ... not acting.
+The reason is simple - he could make significantly more money doing stuntwork ... and he also had a steady job since most of the studios and production outfits needed his expertise.
+That steady work and paycheck was a problem for many cowboy movie heroes who had to do personal appearances, circus work, etc., to supplement their meager film income.

 Was Canutt or Sharpe the better stuntman?
 I can't answer that simply because both men added so much to the cliffhanger and western film genres.
 Without Sharpe, Canutt and the many other stunt people, those old films would certainly be less memorable ... in fact, the work done by Sharpe and others elevated these B productions to a level of excitement and quality that still thrills us today.

 (Courtesy of Minard Coons)

 Above - Dave Sharpe is duking it out with Charlie King in the saloon brawl in Range Busters adventure #18, TRAIL RIDERS (Monogram, 1942).